toisondor/parsing-bible-moralisee/README.md

 The total number of images in the combined corpus is 27,398.

 ## Value of the Corpus
 The corpus includes illustrations for every episode of the Bible.
 There are exegetical interpretations for each one of these episodes.
 Text and illustration provide juxtaposed and sometimes differing views on each element.
 The textual captions appear in both Latin and Middle French, providing interesting footholds for linguistic analysis.
-Two different copies which are 40 or 50 years apart provide differentiating views and variation between them that is worth studying (up through Isaiah).
+Two different copies of the *Bible Moralisée* which are 40 or 50 years apart provide differentiating views and variation between them that is worth studying (up through Isaiah).

 ## Using the Data
 The API for accessing cropped images from Gallica.bnf.fr is comprised of the following elements: